 The Output Driver Control register is loaded with the contents of the W register by executing the TRIS f instruction.
 A '1' from a TRIS register bit puts the corresponding output driver in a High-Impedance mode.
 A '0' puts the contents of the output data latch on the selected pins, enabling the output buffer.
-The exceptions are RB3/GP3, which is input only and the TOCKI pin, which may be controlled by the OPTION register.
-See Register 4-3 and Register 4-4.
+The exception is RB3/GP3, which are input only, and the T0CKI pin, which may be controlled by the OPTION register.
+See Register 4-3.

-Note: A read of the ports reads the pins, not the output data latches.
-That is, if an output driver on a pin is enabled and driven high, but the external system is holding it low, a read of the port will indicate that the pin is low.
+Note: A read of the port reads the pins, not the output data latches.
+That is, if an output driver on a pin is enabled and driven high but the external system is holding it low, a read of the port will indicate that the pin is low.

-The TRIS registers are "write-only" and are set (output drivers disabled) upon Reset.
+Note: The TRIS registers are "write-only" and are set (output drivers disabled) upon Reset.